Stability issues of nonlocal gravity during primordial inflation

-In this paper we have tried to further narrow down the possible choice of viable nonlocal models, by requiring stability of the background evolution and of the cosmological perturbations even during a phase of primordial inflation, while in previous works we only required stability in RD and MD.
-We find that this gives a further non-trivial constraint, which is not passed by the RT model, while it is passed by the RR and $\Delta_4$ models.
+In this paper we have discussed whether a further constraint on the viable models emerges by requiring stability of the background evolution and of the cosmological perturbations even during a phase of primordial inflation, while in previous works we only required stability in RD and MD.
+We find that the evolution of the RR and $\Delta_4$ models is stable.
+For the RT model there is an apparent instability, which has however completely negligible effects because, during primordial inflation, the variables in terms of which there is an apparent instability have initial conditions suppressed by a huge factor, given by the ratio of the Hubble parameter during inflation and that today, squared, and therefore, even if they grow, they still remain at extremely small values.
+Thus, also the RT model passes this test.
 This provides useful information in view of attempts at deriving these nonlocal terms in the quantum effective action from a fundamental action.
-A comprehensive study of the performance of the RR and $\Delta_4$ models in comparison with cosmological data will be presented in \cite{Belgacem:inprep}.